-Beginning (1) Approaching (2) Proficiency (3) Mastery (4) Student needs Student is able to use Student is able to Student is able to solve a assistance to concrete estimate and solve a 2 multiplication problem determine the result of representations/drawings to or 3 digit and explain their a multiplication solve a multiplication multiplication strategy. equation. equation. equation.
+Beginning (1) Approaching (2) Proficiency (3) Mastery (4) Student needs Student is able to use Student is able to Student is able to solve a assistance to concrete estimate and solve a 2 multiplication problem determine the result of representations/drawings or 3 digit multiplication and explain their a multiplication to solve a multiplication equation. strategy. equation. equation.